Optimal stability results and nonlinear duality for $L^\infty$ entropy and $L^1$ viscosity solutions: Complementary proofs for entropy solutions

 for any $\chain \in C(\R)$, $k=1,\dots,K$, and compact $\mathcal{K} \subset \R^d \times \R^+$.

-Now, it remains to prove the part \eqref{item:entropy} of Definition \ref{defentropy}.
-The only difficulty concerns the passage to the limit in the right-hand side, because we have a quadratic term and mere weak convergence.
-Let us therefore only focus on this term.
-We take $\beta=\sqrt{\eta''}$ and apply the chain rule Definition \ref{defentropy}\eqref{item:chain},
+Now, it remains to prove part \eqref{item:entropy} of Definition \ref{defentropy}.
+The only difference with \cite{ChPe03,BeKa04} is that the previous convergences hold locally in $L^2$ and not globally.
+But since we use test functions, the reasoning is the same.
+Let us recall it for completeness.
+We focus on the quadratic term.
+Take $\beta=\sqrt{\eta''}$ and apply the chain rule Definition \ref{defentropy}\eqref{item:chain},

 But, by \eqref{weakenergyconv}, we have for any $k=1,\dots,K$,

 It follows that

 that is